estatewatch/estatewatch.github.io/content/estates/colville.md

 Hackney's [web page](https://hackney.gov.uk/colville-estate) for the scheme says that _"the masterplan needs updating to ensure it reflects the needs of the community and new building standards.
 Working with Colville Estate residents on the Regeneration Steering Group, we’ve appointed a new design team to work with us and residents to update the masterplan.
 Design work began in 2024."_

+In January 2025, it was reported that Kier has been appointed as development partner to deliver the next phase of the scheme.

 ---

 <!------------THE CODE BELOW RENDERS THE MAP - DO NOT EDIT! ---------------------------->